CircleCI-Archived/circleci-orbs/README.md

 It is deployed on AWS.

 ## Contributing
-We welcome [issues](https://github.com/CircleCI-Public/circleci-orbs/issues) (bugs or feature requests) and [pull requests](https://github.com/CircleCI-Public/circleci-orbs/pulls)!
+We welcome [issues](https://github.com/CircleCI-Public/circleci-orbs/issues) (bugs or feature requests) and [pull requests](https://github.com/CircleCI-Public/circleci-orbs/pulls) for this repo!

 All pull requests will initially merge to `staging`, triggering automatic dev releases of any modified orbs and allowing open-source contributors working on forks of the repository to test out their code changes.
 Once we have confirmed the stability/functionality of modifications (via either manual or to-be-added automated integration testing), we will merge the changes in `staging` to `master`.